YlaniaPerrone/100DaysOfCode-Challenge/README.md

   - [x] Calculating the sum of an array
   - [x] Calculating the sum of the digits of a number

+### Exercises  Array :
 ### Day06
   - [x] Calculate the average
   - [x] Incrementing Each Element of an Array
-  - [] Performing Arithmetic Operations on Each Element of an Array (additionner les 2 premieres item, puis / 1,et finir par multiplier)
+  - [x] Performing Arithmetic Operations on Each Element of an Array (add element in array 1, then * item in array 2, and divide results by sum array3 )

-  - []
+### Day07
-  - []
+  - [x] Data calculations
+  - [x] Random number generation and division based on their parity and divide by random number
+  - [x] Sum of the diagonals of a matrix